tyconsulting/blog.tyang.github.io/_posts/2014-07-06-using-external-knowledge-base-opsmgr.md

 <strong>04.
 Users can only create one (1) company KB per OpsMgr workflow and each Company KB is associated to only one (1) workflow</strong>

 There’s a 1-to-1 relationship between KB articles and OpsMgr workflows (if the Company KB is created in the operations console).
-It is possible that you have many very similar monitors in your environments. i.e. In my environment, I have two (2) “Average Wait Time” monitors for SQL DB engines:
+It is possible that you have many very similar monitors in your environments. i.e. In my environment, I have two (2) "Average Wait Time" monitors for SQL DB engines:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/07/image5.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/07/image_thumb5.png" alt="image" width="580" height="285" border="0" /></a>